Alex Grimes

 And after completing the voyage ...

-Trinui was sold soon after arriving in Auckland and Alex worked for several years in the New Zealand merchant navy, including being master on the ferry between North and South Islands.
+Trinui was sold soon after arriving in Auckland and Alex worked for several years back in the New Zealand merchant navy, on the Awanui and other ships, attaining the rank of Captain.

 Alex's eventual home in New Zealand was near Kohukohu, Hokianga Harbour.